Child Protection Programme

 - It is the responsibility of parents to ensure that they brief any household staff, temporary guardians, or other caregivers involved in the care of CIS students and/or regularly coming to campus about CIS’s approach to child protection.
 Such persons will be expected to understand and uphold the Visitor Code of Conduct (see Appendix II) and Hangzhou CIS Visitor Policy & Code of Conduct (see Appendix III).

-Failure to meet either of these requirements will require discussion with the school about the student’s future enrollment status at CIS.
+- Failure to meet either of these requirements will require discussion with the school about the student’s future enrolment status at CIS.

 - Families and other community members need to be aware that CIS and its staff will sometimes be required to make a report to the Social Welfare Department, and they are asked to support the school’s decision to do so.